sanis/polyfill-apc/README.md

-Symfony Polyfill / APCu
+Symfony Polyfill / APC
 ========================

-This component provides `apcu_*` functions and the `APCUIterator` class to users of the legacy APC extension.
+This component provides `apc_*` functions class to users of the APCu extension.

 More information can be found in the
 [main Polyfill README](https://github.com/symfony/polyfill/blob/master/README.md).